Convex-Dev/convex.cljc/project/cvm/README.md

 commonly not considered as data, even in Clojure.

 Code to execute is represented as cells.
 Convex Lisp is a language evidently based on Clojure, almost a subset of it.
-It is used to query information from the Convex network and submitting transactions, such as creating or calling smart contracts.
+It is used to query information from the Convex network and submit transactions, such as creating or calling smart contracts.
 More information about Convex Lisp can be found in [this guide](https://convex.world/cvm).

 Etch is an immutable database specially designed for cells.
 It is a Merkle DAG, a key-value store where values can be